25prabhu10/notes/docs/Languages/HTML/HTML5_Boilerplate/Usage.md

 Host your site on a server other than Apache?
-You're likely to find the corresponding server configs project listed in our [Server Configs](https://github.com/h5bp/server-configs/blob/master/README.md) repository.
+You're likely to find the corresponding server configs project listed in our [Server Configs](https://github.com/h5bp/server-configs/blob/master/README.md) repository

 ### 404.html

-A helpful custom 404 to get you started.
+A helpful custom 404 to get you started

 ### browserconfig.xml

-This file contains all settings regarding custom tiles for IE11 and Edge.
+This file contains all settings regarding custom tiles for IE11 and Edge

 For more info on this topic, please refer to [Microsoft's Docs](<https://docs.microsoft.com/en-us/previous-versions/windows/internet-explorer/ie-developer/platform-apis/dn320426(v=vs.85)>).